This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 To get a sense of how document stores work, let’s use MongoDB as an example.
 MongoDB allows you to store JSON documents

-in collections, somewhat analogously to how a relational database allows you to store rows in tables.
+in collections, somewhat analogously to the way a relational database allows you to store rows in tables.
 MongoDB does

 not require you to define a schema for your documents, so you can store JSON data in any format you want.
 To read and

-shows how you can use the insertOne command to store a JSON document in a collection called bank:
+shows how you can use the insertMany command to store JSON documents in a collection called bank.

-Example 164.
-Insert one document into the bank collection (ch9/mongodb/bank.js)
+Example 167.
+Insert documents into the bank collection (ch9/mongodb/bank.js)

-This is the same bank example you saw with relational databases earlier in this blog post.
+This is the same bank example you saw with relational databases earlier in this blog post, with the

-Example 165.
-Insert two more documents into the bank collection (ch9/mongodb/bank.js)
+Example 168.
+Look up all documents in the bank collection (ch9/mongodb/bank.js)

 You get back the exact documents you inserted, except for one new item: MongoDB automatically adds an _id field to